mathmastin/PyKnots/README.md

 # whitten
-This repository houses the whitten.m Mathematica package and related files.
-This package is meant to be used with the knottheory Mathematica package.
+This repository houses the PyKnots Python libraries.